discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Lastly, we will add the remaining Utility Skills to the rotation.

 - Cast <Skill name="Rain of Swords"/> at the start of the fight and then use it off-cooldown.
 - Cast <Skill name="Mantra of Pain"/> off-cooldown as well.
-This skill is an instant-cast and can therefore be used while casting other skills.
+This skill is an instant cast and can therefore be used while casting other skills.

 </Card>